Micah 2 – God’s Sinful People

 They will break out,

 Pass through the gate,

 And go out by it;

 Their king will pass before them,

 a.
 I will surely assemble all of you, O Jacob: Though judgment was promised because of the great sin of God’s people, they were still not beyond the grace and goodness of God.
 He still promised restoration to the remnant of Israel.

 b.
-They shall make a loud noise because of so many people: The remnant will not be few; there would be many people brought back to the LORD and His ways – with the LORD at their head.
+They shall make a loud noise because of so many people: The remnant would not be few; there would be many people brought back to the LORD and His ways – with the LORD at their head.

 c.
 The one who breaks open: This can be translated as a title; the King James Version has it as the Breaker.
-We can see this as a more obscure, but no less precious messianic title of Jesus: The Breaker.
+We can see this as a more obscure, but no less precious messianic title of Jesus: the Breaker.
 In this office, He is the captain and leader of His people, advancing in front of His flock.
-We need a Breaker, a trailblazer for our life.
+We need a Breaker, a trailblazer for our lives.